Igtenio/cairn-world/setting/magic/pillars.md

 {: .note }
 > What constitutes "within the purview" or "outside the purview" of a profession will absolutely vary by your game.
 While some things should be a no-brainer(The cook should probably...cook), others will just depend, not just on the setting, but also where you are.
 My recommendation for this disparity is;
 >
 > A: Consider the smallest, most rural place that profession may be, and base it off that.
-For instance, Blacksmiths generally never exist without miners; miners are either in mines nearby, or Blacksmiths import the raw goods from mines.
-Hence, Augment(Blacksmith) should never provide a bonus to mining ore veins.
-But, if in your world, ores can't be transported for whatever reason, maybe the smallest villages with a Blacksmith have that Blacksmith also mine.
-In which case, Augment(Blacksmith) absolutely should.
+For instance, typically Blacksmiths never exist without miners; miners are either in mines nearby, or Blacksmiths import the raw goods from mines.
+Hence, Augment(Blacksmith) shouldn't provide a bonus to mining ore veins.
+But if in your world it's very common that every village with a Blacksmith has them mining their own material, Augment(Blacksmith) absolutely should.
 >
 > B: Be consistent.
-Using the above world, someone using Augment(Blacksmith) in the Cities, where Blacksmiths buy all their ore, doesn't lose the mining bonus just because they're in a place the profession don't need to mine, or suddenly gain it if they go to a place they need it.
+Using the above example world, someone using Augment(Blacksmith) in the Cities, where Blacksmiths buy all their ore, doesn't lose the mining bonus just because they're in a place the profession don't need to mine, or suddenly gain it if they go to a place they need it.
 >
 > Obviously, you can adjust this in the interest of making something interesting, but these are good starts.